 Of course, Cervantes cannot be openly critical of the Church or religion for to do so would be to invite the unwanted attention of the Inquisition or the sharp eyes of censors**.

 The questioning of religious authority and certainty is just one example of the book’s constant questioning of the nature of truth and the search for meaning.
+Is it right to demand obedience to a belief system that cannot sustain its “truth” when subjected to critical judgement?
 Simply put, can there be just one voice, one truth imposed on others?
 Cervantes objects to such an extremist view.
 In the Quixote and indeed in all of Cervantes’s works there are many voices, many “truths” which are no more than opinions.

 At the end of the novel (II, 74), Don Quixote dies in bed attended by his friends, the priest, barber, the student Sansón Carrasco, his niece, housekeeper, and of course Sancho Panza.
 At the same time, he repents in the strongest terms having read the “detestable” romances of chivalry, and admits to their “absurdities and deceits.”
 “I was mad,” he concedes, “but now I am sane.
 I was Don Quixote of La Mancha and I am now … Alonso Quijano, the Good.”
 Significantly, then, he rejects the chivalresque name he selected in the opening chapter of the novel and returns to his pre-conversion self.
 It is, in fact, the first time we know his full name.
 Now, no longer mad, he asks for confession, makes his will and receives the last sacrament.
 This is the only time that Don Quixote openly turns to the church; during his adventures he never attends mass or takes confession despite frequently being in the company of priests.
 And the only blessing he seeks is Dulcinea’s (II, 8)!

 The death scene is in fact conventional, following the prescribed ritual of the Catholic Church.
 It is also an expedient way for Cervantes to disarm any potential criticism of unorthodoxy … or blasphemy.